-Chorus’ network hit its 2017 peak at 9.25pm on December 10.
-The broadband network was delivering 1.328 Terabits per second.
+Chorus’ network hit its 2017 broadband data peak at 9.25pm on December 10.
+The network was delivering 1.328 Terabits per second.

 We once measured large amounts of data in terms of books or towers of compact discs between here and the moon.
 This time Chorus says the peak was the same as 260,000 HD video streams being watched at the same time.